09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 Myrtle Beach, SC 29572

 Now, its just an empty lot like so many others in Myrtle Beach, demolished along with the seafood restaurant beside it in May, 2004.
 Since then, it has been awaiting development by Burroughs and Chapin.
-This is planned on becoming part of a large restaurant/shopping area called The Palisades, but nothing has been done as of 2008.
+This is planned to be part of a large restaurant/shopping area called The Palisades, but nothing has been done as of 2008.

 NORTH MYRTLE BEACH